QuantLet/VFAR/VFARcrossCorrPlot/README.md

 Description : 'Estimates the sample cross correlation function between log-accumulated volumes at best bid and ask price for AEZS from 02Jan2015 till 06Mar2015'

-Keywords : 'LOB, VFAR, cross correlation'
+Keywords : 'plot, time-series, correlation, data visualization, visualization'

 See also : 'VFARrandBidAskCurvePlot, VFARrandVfarPlot, VFARrandhStepForecastPlot, VFARqqPlot'